 Nanny share is quite simple.
-It involves one Nanny caring for the children of two families at once – up to four children in total.
-(Our ratio of 1 to 4 precludes more than four children being cared for in this way.)
+It involves one Nanny caring for the children of two families at once – up to five children in total.
+(Our ratio of 1 to 5 precludes more than five children being cared for in this way.)

 In practice, Nanny sharing works by all the children gathering in one of their homes.

 Most often the home used alternates between the two families in some pattern – it can be daily, or week-about, or whatever works.
-To keep it simple for our clients, we invoice each family separately, incorporating for
+To keep it simple for our clients, we invoice each family separately.